Skip to main content

 Follow all grant requirements.

-If you are approved for a grant through the Ida Business Assistance Program, program staff will explain all the rules and reporting steps.
+If you’re approved for a grant through the Ida Business Assistance Program, program staff will explain all the rules and reporting steps.

-The program will not provide grant funds for items purchased before your application date.
-Do not buy any items you plan to use grant funds to pay for until after you submit your full application.
+This program provides CDBG-DR assistance in the form of reimbursement payments for eligible expenses.
+The program will not provide grant funds for expenses or items purchased before the date your application is submitted.
+Do not buy any items you plan to be reimbursed for until after you submit your full application.

 Top